SpectoLabs/hoverfly/docs/pages/keyconcepts/templates.rst

 .. seealso::

-    Templating is better understood with a practical example, so please refer to :ref:`addingtemplates` to get hands on experience with templating.
+    Templating is best understood with a practical example, so please refer to :ref:`addingtemplates` to get hands on experience with templating.